thk2b/algebra/README.md

 Suported unary operators are `:sqrt, :sin, :cos, :tan`.

 # Motivation
-The goal of this project is to parse and solve algebraic equations.
+The ultimate goal of this project is to parse and simplify algebraic expressions.
-For instance, given `2x-5=10`, output `x=15/2`.

 The output should be correct with regards to the rules of algebra.
 For instance, the order of operations must be respected.

+Errors in invalid input strings should be identified and clearly communicated to the user.

 - Why not use `eval`?

   Similar beahviour could be achieved by simply using `eval`.
-But that would
-  - be too easy and incredibly boring
-  - prevent implementing more complex behaviours, such as implicit multiplication,fraction reducing, algebraic variables, as well as custom operators such as exponentiation with the '^' sign.
+But that would prevent implementing more complex behaviours, such as implicit multiplication,fraction reducing, algebraic variables, as well as custom operators such as exponentiation with the '^' sign.

 # Implementation
 The code is written in a functional style.
 A previous imperative version of the code is available unser the `imperative` branch, though the algorithm is the same.